Jean Segura Player Props: Marlins vs. Giants

 Jean Segura At The Plate

-- In 15 games played this season, he has not gone deep.
+- In 16 games played this season, he has not hit a home run.

 - Segura has an RBI in one game this season.

-- He has scored in four games this year (26.7%), but has had no multi-run games.
+- He has scored a run in five of 16 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.